Are there specific restrictions on foreign shareholdings in banks?

 Furthermore, the Permission Regulation sets forth further documentation for the applications made to the BRSB in case of a share transfer as per Article 18 of the Banking Law; if the acquirer of the respective bank’s shares is a bank or financial institution incorporated outside Turkey.

-No. If a foreign (or any other) shareholder will obtain ‘control’ of a US bank, approval is required under the BHC Act or Change in Bank Control Act, as applicable.
-See our response to Question 15.
+No; not at the Federal level.
+If a foreign (or any other) shareholder will obtain ‘control’ of a US bank, approval is required under the BHC Act or Change in Bank Control Act, as applicable.
+See our response to Question 17.